10 million Funds raised since 1996 from a mix of sources in government, water trading, donations and prize money.

 “I highly recommend the Murray Darling Wetlands Working Group to investors or philanthropists who might consider supporting this unique organisation.
 They can be confident that supporting the Group is an investment in the health of our largest river network through an engaged and local network.”

-– George Warne, Former MD & CEO of Murray Irrigation Ltd, Now Board of Murray Darling Basin Authority
+– George Warne, Former MD & CEO of Murray Irrigation Ltd, former Board of Murray Darling Basin Authority

 In 2017, the Group celebrated 25 years of restoring wetlands in the Murray-Darling Basin.